Share

 What is the capital gains tax on shares in Australia?

-The Australian Taxation Office (ATO) has different forms of taxation it requires all residents to pay.
-Capital gains tax (CGT) is one of them, and it's the tax specifically levied on any profit or gain earned from the disposal of an asset that has increased in value over time.
-CGT is applicable to several types of assets, including shares, investment properties, and mutual funds.
+The Australian Taxation Office (ATO) has different forms of taxation it requires taxpayers to pay.
+Capital gains tax (CGT) is one of them, and it's the tax specifically tied to any profit or gain earned from the disposal of an asset that has increased in value over time.
+CGT applies to several types of assets, including shares, investment properties, and mutual funds.

-When tax time comes, any net capital gain made must be added to your total taxable income on your income tax return, and is paid at your marginal tax rate.
+When tax time comes, any net capital gain made must be added to your total assessable income on your income tax return and is taxed at your marginal tax rate.
 It's important to understand how capital gains tax works in Australia, especially when it comes to buying and selling shares.

 How is capital gains tax on shares calculated for individuals?

 Capital gains tax is a tax on the profits, or capital gain, of an asset subject to CGT.
-Shares are one of the assets subject to capital gains tax.
-CGT for shares is calculated the same way it is calculated with other assets subject to it.
+Shares are one of the asset classes subject to capital gains tax.
+CGT for shares is calculated in the same way as it is calculated with other assets subject to it.

 To calculate capital gains tax, the first step is to compute the exact amount of capital gains you have made.
 This is done by subtracting the cost base of the shares from the capital proceeds received from their sale.
 The resulting figure is either a capital gain or loss.